Large Language Models

 Amazon Q Developer, the evolution of CodeWhisperer, targets AWS-centric development teams with specialized knowledge of Amazon services and best practices.
 The free tier provides 50 chat interactions and 5 autonomous development tasks monthly, while the Pro tier at $19 per user monthly removes these limitations and adds enterprise management features.
 The platform's agent capabilities can autonomously implement features, generate tests, and update documentation based on natural language descriptions.

-Performance benchmarks show Amazon Q Developer achieving top scores on SWE-bench evaluations, particularly excelling at real-world software engineering tasks.
+Performance benchmarks show Amazon Q Developer achieving 66% on SWE-bench Verified with 50-60% enterprise acceptance rates, particularly excelling at real-world software engineering tasks.
 Deep integration with AWS services enables sophisticated cost optimization suggestions and architectural recommendations specific to cloud deployments.
 Security scanning capabilities identify vulnerabilities with automated remediation suggestions, while ensuring code compliance with organizational policies.

 Gemini Code Assist Democratizes AI Coding with Generous Free Tier

 The platform's multimodal capabilities allow developers to generate code from images, diagrams, or even voice descriptions.
 Native integration with Google Cloud services provides specialized knowledge for BigQuery, Cloud Run, and Firebase development.
-Performance metrics show Gemini 2.5 Pro achieving 92% on mathematical reasoning benchmarks, translating to superior algorithmic code generation capabilities.
+Performance metrics show Gemini 3 Pro achieving 76.2% on SWE-bench Verified and 93% on HumanEval, with the Gemini 3 Flash variant scoring 78% SWE-bench at lower cost.

 Specialized Platforms Address Niche Requirements